2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in California

 Women make up 39% of the geology majors at the school.

-Out of the 39 schools in California that were part of this year’s ranking, California Polytechnic State University - San Luis Obispo landed the # 4 spot on the list.
-Located in the small suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend California Polytechnic State University - San Luis Obispo.
+It ranked #4 on our 2023 Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in California list.
+Located in the small suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public college with a very large student population.

 About 64% of the students majoring in geology at the school are women while 36% are male.